Trusting God to Provide

 Although trusting the Lord takes some work, it’s also an invitation for others to join in the mission and partner with the call of the Great Commission Jesus has set for us.
 Seeking the Lord and knowing who God is, allows us to stand in confidence for Him to provide all He has called us into.
 When He calls, He equips!

-Chelsea was apart of our Operations departments, check out this video on the heart behind what they do and how we see Jesus in it – The Craftsman
+Chelsea was apart of our Operations departments; check out this video on the heart behind what they do and how we see Jesus in it – The Craftsman

 If you’re thinking about doing a DTS and not sure how much it’s going to cost you, check out our blog post on that exact question.